CLIP WITHOUT CLIPPING

-Saturate is the perfect tool for adding some grit to an instrument or mix, either to transparently reduce the dynamic range, or to overdrive it and make it gel.
-Its psychoacoustic algorithm allows you to overdrive or clip individual sources, or entire mixes, without losing the fine detail that you do with other clippers.
+Saturate is the perfect tool for adding some loudness and grit to an instrument or mix, either to transparently reduce the dynamic range, or to overdrive it and make it gel.
+Its unique detail preservation algorithm allows you to overdrive or clip individual sources, or entire mixes, without losing the fine detail that you do with other clippers.
 This allows you to clip without clipping.

 Saturation plug-in ideal for single tracks or the entire mix

 Unique Detail Preservation algorithm maintains tonal balance and fine detail for an open and pleasant saturation sound

 Smoothly adjust from the softest to the hardest possible clipping shape

 Independent INPUT and OUTPUT levels, with AUTO output level scaling for easy and precise gain scaling

 Saturation Curve Display and Meter shows you how your signal is hitting the selected clipping shape

 Mastering Quality Input and Output metering show you both peak and RMS levels